* Inflation slows to 0.7 pct; far below ECB target

 The latest weakening of price pressures took the inflation rate further below the ECB’s target of just under 2 percent and will fan investor concerns that deflation may be gripping the 18-member bloc as it starts to exit a sovereign debt crisis.

-The inflation data would “set alarm bells ringing at the ECB,” said Commerzbank economist Peter Dixon, adding:
+The inflation data would “set alarm bells ringing at the ECB,” said Commerzbank economist Peter Dixon.

-“With some of the sentiment numbers in the course of recent weeks having beaten expectations, I don’t think it is going to be time next week for the ECB to press that panic button”.
+But he added that “with some of the sentiment numbers in the course of recent weeks having beaten expectations, I don’t think it is going to be time next week for the ECB to press that panic button.”

 A survey released last Thursday showed the euro zone’s private sector started 2014 in much better shape than expected, with stronger growth across the region marred only by a continued downturn in France.